Laesod/massimoronca.it/_posts/2014-05-13-a-modern-workflow-for-wordpress-using-docker-and-dokku.md

 source-url: http://dev.mikamai.com/post/85531658709/a-modern-workflow-for-wordpress-using-docker-and-dokku
 ---

-Every developer, sooner or later, had to deal with [Wordpress](http://wordpress.org/), given it is one of the most popular Blog/CMS platform, if not **the** most popular.
+Every developer, sooner or later, had to deal with [WordPress](http://wordpress.org/), given it is one of the most popular Blog/CMS platform, if not **the** most popular.
 According to Wikipedia, roughly 22% of the web sites run on it, (it means one web site in five) it is widely know by users, [it has a large community](https://wordpress.org/plugins/) (over 30 thousand contributed plugins) and it is easily supported by designers.

 Unfortunately WP was targeted at non-developer people, it had a great success as hosted platform, but working with it from the developer perspective, especially if we look at the workflow, looks clunky and outdated.

 Usually it involves:

-- downloading a tar ball of the latest Wordpress stable version
+- downloading a tar ball of the latest WordPress stable version
 - rename `wp-config-sample.php` to `wp-config.php`
 - if you're using `git` (and you should!), add the `wp-config.php` to `.gitignore`
 - open a connection (possibly not FTP, but probably it will be FTP) and (slowly) upload everything on the dest server